1. Registration & Eligibility

 Once the deposit is confirmed, the customer's full contact details (phone number and exact addresses) are shared with you so you can coordinate the collection and delivery.

-Step 3: Customer Pays Your Full Bid (Direct to You)
+Step 3: Customer Pays Remaining Balance (Direct to You)

-The customer pays your full bid amount directly to you(not through ShipTo).
+The customer pays the remaining balance directly to you(not through ShipTo).
 You should agree with the customer on:

-• • Customer pays deposit via PayPal to ShipTo: £15
+- • Customer pays deposit to ShipTo: £12 (the commission)

-• • Customer pays you directly on delivery: £100
+- • Customer pays you directly on delivery: £188 (remaining balance)

 3.3 Receiving Direct Payments